 Receiving A Dispute

-When a dispute occurs, Aisle Planner receives a notification of the disputed payment and sends you an automated email about it, including the relevant information about the payment being disputed and the reason the cardholder reported to the card issuer.
+When a dispute occurs, you will receive a notification of the disputed payment, including the relevant information about the payment being disputed and the reason the cardholder reported to the card issuer.
+A representative will also be in touch with you directly to walk you through the dispute resolution process, step-by-step, so that you can offer a response to challenge the dispute needed.

 When you receive a dispute, you have the opportunity to respond to it and submit the appropriate evidence or accept it.